itsnehakv/Netflix-Catalogue-Data-Analysis/README.md

 # Netflix-Data-Analysis
-Exploratory data analysis project on a  Netflix dataset.
-This project explores and analyzes the Netflix content catalog to uncover trends and patterns across different dimensions using Python, pandas, and Plotly.
+Exploratory data analysis project on a  Netflix catalogue dataset.
+This project explores and analyzes the Netflix content catalogue to uncover trends and patterns across different dimensions using Python, pandas, and Plotly.

 🔗 **[Live Interactive Visualizations (GitHub Pages)](https://itsnehakv.github.io/Netflix-Data-Analysis/)
 ## Technology Used: